QiaoranChelsea/allTrailsReviewExtension/README.md

 # allTrailsReviewExtension
-A Google chrome extension which overlay the review from AllTrails.com to Google Map :) Still working on it
+A Google chrome extension which overlay the review from AllTrails.com to Google Map

+:blush: Still working on it